• Individual, Couples, & Family Therapy

 During this stage, clients are consistently demonstrating the coping skills and behavioral changes necessary for the achievement of their treatment goals.
 As this occurs, the frequency of therapy sessions is reduced and eventually terminated.

 Upon termination, most clients schedule 1-3 follow-up “booster sessions” within 12 months of their last regularly scheduled appointment.
-Booster sessions are intended to reinforce the coping skills and behavioral changes developed over the course of treatment.
+Booster sessions are intended to reinforce the coping tools and behavioral changes developed over the course of therapy.